deepthimrao/Text_Based_CAPTCHA_Recognition/README.md

 Advances in deep learning allow us to solve complex AI problems and achieve good results.
 One such problem is text recognition.
 The focus is on finding a way
-to capture the text from visual text based Completely Automated Public Turing tests to tell Computers and Humans Apart (CAPTCHA) using deep learning algorithms.
-We propose a CRNN (Convolutional Recurrent Neural Network) based architecture to crack the output of alpha-numeric 5 character visual CAPTCHA.
+to capture the text from visual text based Completely Automated Public Turing tests to tell Computers and Humans Apart (CAPTCHA) using deep learning algorithms.
+We propose a CRNN (Convolutional Recurrent Neural Network) based architecture to crack the output of alpha-numeric 5 character visual CAPTCHA.
 Experimented with different CRNN architectures and report results on different evaluation metrics.
 Our final CRNN network achieves an exact measure accuracy of 98.8% and a cosine similarity of 99.5% on our test data.

-Repository information:
+### Repository information:

 The repository contains code for training and inferring of models.
 It also contains all the trained models and their respective training logs.